brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 ___

 - Highlight(pink) - Location 5106
-Fulfilling the seven factors of enlightenment
+the seven factors of enlightenment

 - Highlight(pink) - Location 5109
 Whenever, Ānanda, unmuddled mindfulness has been established in a monk, on that occasion the enlightenment factor of mindfulness is aroused by the monk;